Come discover our information data sets and Rehab Measures Database

 We have developed our own machine learning and data fusion that creates customized population-specific algorithms for physical activity metrics.
 By using modified smart technology we are able to take the raw sensor data (steps, energy, etc) and improve the reliability and accuracy of data estimates.
 Our research demonstrated that machine learning models of activity recognition from wearable sensors must be validated on both the specific patient population under investigation and on the assistive device used.

-From our research, we have developed rich content repositories of data, stay tuned for our examples of the smart use of technology and the data graphics we have compiled.
+From our research, we have developed rich content repositories of data and will be sharing our data sets soon.

 We are working away, stay tuned as we are building our library of data for you to access.

 C-STAR is funded by the National Institutes of Health (Grant #P2C HD101899), supported by the NICHD and NINDS.